-We arrived late afternoon at the designated parking lot on the continent side – cars are not allowed on Mount Saint-Michel.
-Freezing and hungry, waiting for the last bus – and still unable to see Mount Saint-Michel due to the heavy fog – I started to think that perhaps the trip hadn’t been such a good idea.
-On the bus, tired and in a somber mood, I could only think of a shower and a bed.
+We arrived at the parking lot, on the continent side, by late afternoon – cars are not allowed on Mount Saint-Michel.
+Freezing and hungry, waiting for the last bus, we could not see anything due to a heavy fog.
+I started to think that perhaps the trip hadn’t been such a good idea.
+On the bus, tired and in a somber mood, I could only think of shower and a bed.

-But all of a sudden, as we approached the final stop, right in front of us, magnificent and imposing, was Mount Saint Michel in full view.
+But then, all of a sudden – as we approached the final stop – right in front of us was magnificent and imposing Mount Saint Michel, in full view.
 It took my breath away.
 Rising hundreds of feet above a rocky islet, amidst vast sandbanks exposed to powerful tides, on the very top of the mount stands a Gothic Benedictine abbey, surrounded by a medieval village.
-Built between the 11th and 16th centuries, Mont Saind-Michel is a testament to the ingenuity of man, as well as a structural hierarchy of feudal society: God on top, then the abbey and monastery; below that come the great halls, then stores and housing, and – at the very bottom, outside the walls – the fishermen’s and farmers’ housing.
-Stone houses on steep narrow streets form a very harmonious architectural body, and the church steeple on the very top is so high that it seems to pierce into heaven.
-Above all sits a golden statue of Archangel Michael, as if defying the heights.
+Built between the 11th and 16th centuries, Mont Saint-Michel is a testament to the ingenuity of man, as well as a sample of the structural hierarchy of feudal society: God on top, then the abbey and the monastery; below that the great halls, then stores and housing.
+At the very bottom, outside the walls, were once fishermen’s and farmers’ housing.
+Steep and narrow streets form a very harmonious architectural body, and the church steeple at the very top is so high that it seems to pierce into heaven.
+Above it all sits a golden statue of Archangel Michael, as if defying the heights.

 A heavier silence fell upon the whole place, after dark.
 Suddenly, the tide was much higher, and the causeway to the continent got partially covered by water.
 We walked up the stairs of a steep street, looking for a place to eat.
 That proved to be an easy choice – there was only one restaurant open.
 Off season never looked so off season as in Mount Saint-Michel.

 The restaurant was almost empty, but we had wonderful crepes (the best in France are in Brittany and Normandy).
-After dinner we stopped at the small bookstore to get some booklets.
-I had many questions: what is Mount Saint Michel?
+After dinner, we stopped at the small bookstoreI where I got some literature about Mount Saint Michel.
 Why do so many people feel the need to see it, once in a lifetime?
 I would soon find out.

 Aubert ignored the Archangel’s request, but had the same dream days later.
 It is said that he then visited Mont Tomb, only to decide that nothing could be built there.
-A third dream happened; this time the Archangel was so mad at Aubert, that he pushed a finger on the bishop’s forehead, burning a hole on it.
-A hole he woke up with in the morning, and was visible to all until the day he died, 15 years later.
+A third dream happened; this time the Archangel was so mad at Aubert, that he pushed his finger against the bishop’s forehead, burning a hole on it.
+A hole he woke up with and was visible to all until the day he died, 15 years later.

-Mount Saint-Michel again had an important role in the French Wars of Religion, from 1562 to 1598.
+Mount Saint-Michel had an important role in the French Wars of Religion, from 1562 to 1598.
 But the monastery declined in the 18th century, and only seven monks were living there when it was dissolved by the French Revolution of 1787.
 A state prison under Napoleon (1804 -1815), it remained a government prison until 1863.
 In 1874 it was classified as a historic monument of France, and restored.
 The golden statue of Archangel Michael was only added in the 19th century.

-Leaving Mount Saint-Michel behind, on the road back to our base in Roscoff, I couldn’t resist – I took an exit towards Avranches.
+Leaving Mount Saint-Michel behind, on the road back to our base in Roscoff, I couldn’t resist: I took an exit towards Avranches.

 To be continued as A French Skull with a Hole